Home | Browse Topics | Taonga Māori | Māori land | Occupation orders, leases, and occupation licences

 If the lease or licence is for housing, it can be for a long period, and with a right of renewal.

 This kind of lease or licence doesn’t give ownership – that stays with the trust.
-But it makes it easier to get finance for papakāinga developments, to support Māori into housing, and whānau to return to their whenua.
+But it makes it easier to get finance for papakāinga developments, to support Māori into housing, and for whānau to return to their whenua.

 What is an occupation order?